Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/transaction-script.md

 }
 ```

-Any failure occurring after line 7 but before line 9 succeeds will corrupt the system’s state.
+Any failure occurring after executing the query but before publishing the message will corrupt the system’s state.
 The `Users` table will be updated but the other components won’t be notified as publishing to the message bus has failed.

 Unfortunately, fixing the issue is not as easy as in the previous example.